ETomberg391/MuhRO_Installer/README.md

 -   `7za.exe`, `curl.exe`, `libcurl.dll`: Command-line tools used by the installer.
 -   `muhro.ico`: The icon file for the installer.
 -   `LICENSE`: The project's license file.

+## Replicating the Installer

+Future updates will include a template or a batch script to simplify the process of customizing the installer for your own projects.
+This will make it easier to change details such as the application name, download URL, and other settings within the Inno Setup script.